Flapper Valve: Part of your Toilet, Not a 1920s Dancer

 Some issues with your flapper valve can be simple to fix—sometimes the chain breaks or comes undone, so you’ll have to replace the chain (or wire) on the lift bar.
 You want the chain to be taunt and straight, but not so short that it’s already lifting the flapper before the handle is flushed.
 A chain that’s too long could flop into the hole with the flapper, thus preventing it from sealing.

 Some homeowners might resort to jiggling the toilet handle just right to get the flapper to seal the water when the leaks start, but this trick will eventually stop working.
 You’ll want to make sure that the edge of the hole, and just inside of it, is free from any gunk that might mess with the flapper seal.
 To do this, turn the water to the toilet off, then flush the toilet to empty the tank.
 Clean the hole with a cloth, first, then scour with a scouring pad.
-Turn the water back on and flush the toilet to see if that solved the problem.
+Turn the water back on and flush the toilet to see if that solves the problem.

-Flapper valves are inexpensive to purchase ($5 or less), but can vary depending on the make and model of your toilet, so do your research before you head to the hardware store.
+Flapper valves are inexpensive to purchase ($5 or less) but can vary depending on the make and model of your toilet, so do your research before you head to the hardware store.

 If that doesn’t solve the problem, then it might be that the flapper has started to wear over time, thus losing that water-tight seal.
 If you start to hear a trickling noise in your toilet, followed by an occasional surge of supply water topping the tank, a faulty flapper valve is to blame.
 While this is an annoying issue, it can also cause your water bill to go up with the overuse of water.